GenericConfluent/GenericConfluent.github.io/content/blog/blender-portal.md

 two objects.
 It is the transformation from the object with the geometry node modifier to the object passed to `Object Info`.

 # Geometry Teleportation
 Here we actualy don't have so conventional a solution in Blender.
 There is a rough set of things that needs to be done before this is working.

-1. Divide the mesh into geometry that should stay and geometry that should be portaled.
+1. Divide the mesh into geometry that should stay and geometry that should be portaled. (hard)
-2. Make the portaled geometry disappear at the in portal and appear at the out portal.
+2. Make the portaled geometry disappear at the in portal and appear at the out portal. (easy)

 ## Divide Geometry
 Step one is a bit troublesome because we want our portals to work for static renders.
 And